 Professor, Graduate School of Education, Diversity and Identity | Motivation | Poverty and Inequality | Psychology | Social and Emotional Learning.
 Stanford University

-Published research work with Prof. Geoff Cohen focused on the development and propagation of psychological interventions aimed at increasing human performance and well-being.
-Dr. Garcia is from a family of farmworkers in the Sacramento area.
+Published research work with Dr. Geoff Cohen focused on the development and propagation of psychological interventions aimed at increasing human performance.